 If you are receiving tuition reimbursement from your employer, we will be glad to work with you in developing a payment arrangement for the semester.
 You must present a letter from your employer stating the company's reimbursement policy and your eligibility for reimbursement.
-However, your student account must be paid in full prior to proceeding with the graduation process.
+Contact Student Financial Services Office for more details.